astronomer/docs/learn/airflow-ui.md

 ### Graph

 The **Graph** tab shows a  graph visualization of the tasks and dependencies in your DAG, including [Airflow datasets](airflow-datasets.md) a DAG is scheduled on or updates.
 If you select a task or task group instance in a DAG grid column, the graph highlights and zooms to the selected task.
-You can also navigate complex DAGs using **Filter Tasks** option and the minimap.
-This view is useful to explore the DAG structure and task dependencies.
+You can also navigate complex DAGs using the **Filter Tasks** option and the minimap.
+This view is useful for exploring the DAG structure and task dependencies.

 ![Gif showing how to navigate the DAG graph.](/img/guides/airflow-ui_grid_graph.gif)